 We’re also going to have an app for M code and raw codes.
 The functionality is going to be so much more than what you would get from using quick measures.

-The whole idea behind the Analyst Hub is that a lot of the stuff in quick measures are already set up in the app, and you can reference it quickly.
+The whole idea behind the Analyst Hub is that a lot of the stuff in quick measures is already set up in the app, and you can reference it quickly.
 The results from quick measures are too complicated and unnecessary in my view, like this one:

 Lastly, don’t forget to subscribe to the Enterprise DNA TV channel, where there’s a lot of content coming out all the time from myself and a range of content creators, all dedicated to improving the way that you use Power BI and the Power Platform.